timothydc/laravel-lightspeed-retail-api/README.md

 In case of a relationship, the first value is the local foreign key.
 The second, is the related primary key.

+You can also use numeric values to override the resource mapping completely.
+This may be useful if you are wanting to send an ID that you might not be storing in your DB, such as your Shop ID.

 ```php
 public function getArchivedAttribute(): bool